Use of cluster bombs

 Queen Noor of Jordan says use of cluster munitions would be a terrible sin

-United States' Department of State says it is looking into those details carefully
+United States' Department of State says in 2015 it is looking into those details carefully

 Norway condemns use of cluster munitions in Yemen, calls on more states to join the Convention on Cluster Munitions